JeanFSerrano/cryptoPanda430/README.md

 ### Hi there 👋

-I love coding and working as self-employeed
+I love coding and working as self-employed.
 Everyday's constant learning and working is my the first concern and let me get talented relevant skills

 ✅ Blockchain